(Image: The Terminator, available for purchase via Amazon.)

 It’s hard not to notice that Picasso’s Guernica bears a number of thematic similarities to the future we’re given glimpse of in Terminator.
 Take a look at this video of Reese’s flashbacks or at this screenshot of them and compare it to Picasso’s image of Guernica:

 While Terminator may not occupy quite the same revered level of art that Guernica does, there are clearly some pretty significant parallels between the two works.
 The silent horror invoked by Guernica was an all-too-accurate approximation of the highly-mechanized world war just over the horizon for much of Europe.
 Similarly, the high-tech warfare waged by heartless cyborgs in Terminator has turned out to be an all-too-accurate approximation of the high tech warfare waged for heartless corporations in the year 2012.

 That Scorpio Sun, Sagittarius Moon works such as Terminator and Enemy of the State and Scorpio Sun, Sagittarius Moon individuals like Carl Sagan and Pablo Picasso were able to grasp certain truths years before others makes sense given the ecological niche of their Sun/Moon pairing.
-Astrologer Jefferson Anderson tells us that Scorpio Sun, Sagittarius Moon is the Sun/Moon pairing of “the Forerunner” who “can believe truths that others find hard to fathom, perhaps because it is so far ahead of everybody else.”
-(Source) This includes truths so terrifying that one must first crusade through a valley of death, either physical or emotional, in order to grasp them.
+Astrologer Jefferson Anderson tells us that Scorpio/Sagittarius is the Sun/Moon pairing of “the Forerunner” who “can believe truths that others find hard to fathom, perhaps because it is so far ahead of everybody else.”
+(Source) This includes truths so terrifying that one must first crusade through a valley of death in order to grasp them.